Audio and video interfaces and connectors: S/PDIF

 S/PDIF is an audio-only format carried over electrical coaxial cable (with RCA jacks) or optical fibre (TOSLINK).

 Note that there are no differences in the signals transmitted over optical or coaxial S/PDIF connectors—both carry exactly the same information.
 Selection of one over the other rests mainly on the availability of appropriate connectors on the chosen equipment and the preference and convenience of the user.
-Connections longer than 6 meters or so, or those requiring tight bends, should use coaxial cable, since the high light signal attenuation of TOSLINK cables limits its effective range.
+Connections longer than 6 meters or so, or those requiring tight bends, should use coaxial cable, since the high light signal attenuation of TOSLINK cables limits their effective range.